Wigan: Domesday Book

 Wigan is not mentioned in the Domesday Book, possibly because it was included in the Neweton barony (now Newton-le-Willows).
-It is likely that the mention of the unnamed church in the manor of Neweton is Wigan Parish Church and not the church of St.Oswald (Winwick) which is specifically named in the Domesday Book.
+It is thought that the mention of the unnamed church in the manor of Neweton is Wigan Parish Church (not the church of St. Oswald (Winwick) which is specifically named in the Domesday Book).
 The rectors of the parish church were lords of the manor of Wigan, a sub-manor of Neweton, until the 19th century.
 Wigan was incorporated as a borough in 1246 following the issue of a charter by King Henry III to John Maunsell, the local church rector and lord of the manor.
 The borough was later granted another charter in 1257–1258, allowing the lord of the manor to hold a market every Monday and two annual fairs.
 The town is recorded on the earliest-surviving map of Britain, the Gough Map made around 1360, which highlights its position on the main western north–south highway with distance markers to Preston and Warrington.

 Edward II visited Wigan in 1323 in an effort to stabilise the region which had been the source of the Banastre Rebellion in 1315.
-Edward stayed in nearby Upholland Priory and held court in the town over a period of several days.
+Edward stayed in nearby Up Holland Priory and held court in the town over a period of several days.
 During the medieval period Wigan expanded and prospered and in 1536, antiquarian John Leland described the town, saying "Wigan paved; as big as Warrington and better builded.
 There is one parish church amid the town.
-Some merchants, some artificers, some farmers".
+Some merchants, some artificers, some farmers."